 Some photographers might require a desired shot list to bid a job.
 Even if they don’t, providing them with a list will help ensure that you get what you need and want for your marketing.
 If you’re taking the photos yourself, a shot list will serve as a checklist to help you not forget anything.
 Contact us for a basic recommended list of shots to have taken during a dental practice photo shoot!

 As a general rule, there’s no need to show photos of the bathroom.
 People will assume you have one, and they’ll expect it to be kept clean.
-(As a side note, patients appreciate when there are disposable toothbrushes and sample toothpaste tubes in the restroom in case they don’t have the opportunity to brush up right before an appointment.)
+(As a side note, patients appreciate when there are disposable toothbrushes and sample toothpaste tubes in the restroom in case they don’t have the opportunity to brush before coming to your office.)
 If there’s something totally awesome about your bathroom that you really want to feature in your marketing photos, leave the porcelain throne out of the viewfinder.
 Also, make sure the bathroom looks equipped with hand soap, maybe a nice lotion bottle, and some attractive artwork or other piece of interest on the wall.
 Watch out for mirror reflections!

 Keep Your Options Open